2027 America's Cup: Youth and Women's America's Cup

-New Cup Organisation
+New cup organisation

 The Defender, COR and other prospective competitors have reached agreement for the establishment of a partnership (the America's Cup Partnership; ACP) of founding teams to be responsible for the management of the 38th America's Cup and future cycles.
 It is agreed that ACP or its designated entity will be appointed as the Event Authority for the 38th America's Cup and commence operation as soon as practicable.
 "ACP shall be bound by all pre-existing commitments in respect of AC38 matters which are contracted or otherwise agreed by ACE in the course of negotiation before ACP's commencement of operation."
 Some of the sweeping responsibilities of the ACP are listed, including management of timing and format, commercial and media rights and "endeavouring to raise funds, to meet its costs of AC38."

 Teams

 The Royal Yacht Squadron is the Challenger of Record for the Louis Vuitton 38th America's Cup.
 Their team, INEOS Britannia (now Athena Racing), previously lost to Emirates Team New Zealand 7–2 in the 2024 Match, beating Luna Rossa Prada Pirelli in the 2024 Louis Vuitton Cup Final by 7–4.

-After a split in January 2025 between Ben Ainslie and INEOS Britannia, Ainslie said his challenge will be known as Athena Racing going forward, aligning with the British Women's and Youth America's Cup team.
+After a split in January 2025 between Ben Ainslie and INEOS Britannia, Ainslie said his challenge will return to its Athena Racing identity going forward, aligning with the British Women's and Youth America's Cup team.
 RYS updated their website confirming that "Athena Racing represents Royal Yacht Squadron – the British entry for the 38th America's Cup led by Sir Ben Ainslie."
 In April 2025, INEOS Britannia withdrew from the 38th America's Cup.
+In January 2026, Athena Sports Group announced GB1 as the new identity for their challenge for the 38th America's Cup, with Dylan Fletcher confirmed as Helm, Ben Ainslie as Team Principal and Ian Walker as CEO.

 Three-time winning skipper Peter Burling parted ways with Emirates Team New Zealand after failing to reach an agreement for the 38th America's Cup.
 In June 2025 it was announced that Burling had joined prospective Challenger Luna Rossa.

 Luna Rossa have announced that they will be representing the club Circolo del Remo e della Vela Italia.